ljtrevino/linnea-rylander/README.md

 ## 🔍 Features
 - 🎓/👩‍💻 Hover over the building for education and professional experience
-- 🗂️ Hover scroll down to the bottom and click on the logos for details on side projects
+- 🗂️ Scroll down to the bottom and click on the logo circles for details on side projects
 - ☀️/🌙 Toggle light / dark mode using the switch in the top right
 - ✉️ Click on the mailbox to send me an email